sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

   * ``pip install --user --upgrade pip``

-Install Other Packages
+Install Other Dependent Packages
 ----------------------

-Install the required packages:
+Install the other required packages:

    * pip install -r requirements.txt

-``requirements.txt`` file is available in the installation directory of Fire Insights.
+``requirements.txt`` file is available in the installation directory of Fire Insights : fire-x.y.x/dist/fire/requirements.txt

-* fire-x.y.x/dist/fire/requirements.txt

-Once the above steps completed successfully, just run the below command, if its running fine
+Once the above steps have completed successfully, run the below command to ensure everything was setup correctly.

 * ``python ./dist/__main__.py``